Favorite Law Dramas Past and Present

-Television shows about the law are common—they range from light-hearted fare like Drop Dead Diva and Ally McBeal to deeper dramas like Law and Order and How to Get Away with Murder.
+Television shows about the law are common—they range from light-hearted fares like Drop Dead Diva and Ally McBeal to deeper dramas like Law and Order and How to Get Away with Murder.
 If there is one thing that is true across the board, though, it is this—although the shows are popular and entertaining, lawyers argue that the legal field is often misrepresented on television.
-Taken from a variety of lists, here are eight of the most popular legal television series, and what they get wrong—and right.
+Taken from a variety of lists, here are eight of the most popular legal television series, past, and present, and what they get wrong—and right.

 Law and Order (all versions)